-With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts — and their canine companions.
-From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig up plenty of dog-friendly activities on milder winter days (or for the uber-hardy).
+With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts.
+From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig plenty of dog-friendly activities on milder winter days.

 But sometimes we can’t (or don’t want to) brave the elements.
-When tossing a ball down the hall just won’t cut it anymore, check out our list of INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.
+When tossing a ball down the hall just won’t cut it anymore, here are some INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
-If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party.
-(See video below!)
+If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party (see video below!).
+Unleash those winter beach bods, buddies.

 Enjoy equipment galore.
-Okay, this one’s only semi-off-leash: Some businesses offer open agility times.
+Okay, this one’s only semi-off-leash: some businesses offer open agility times.
 For example, Fusion Pet Retreat in Minnetonka has open ring sessions one evening per week (registering in advance is recommended).
+Or you could get your dog started in agility training.
+For even more skillz, these unique training classes cover the basics: dog dancing, barn hunting, and dogalates.
+Why are these dogs more coordinated than we are, tho?

 Join a playgroup.
-Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog).
-Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
+There are indoor, off-leash meetups galore all over town.
+Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog), and Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
 Dreadlocks for Dingoes and Hippie Dog both host regular puppy playtimes in the winter months.
+No, your friend won’t come home smelling like pooch-ouli.
+Probably.
+NEW: Got an athletic zoomer?
+Bloomington Obedience Training Club has a flyball team.
+And for smol dogs (15 pounds or less), Pint Size Pooches hosts frequent meetups.

 Or start your own.
 Dog Day Getaway has an 800-square-foot, dog-friendly rentable room, complete with a private entrance and private bathroom.
 The space is perfect for playgroups and other events (think meet-ups, dog birthday parties, and more).
-Similarly, facilities can be rented at Twin Cities Obedience Training Club in Minneapolis and The Canine Coach (multiple locations).
+Similarly, you can rent facilities at Twin Cities Obedience Training Club in Minneapolis and The Canine Coach (multiple locations).
+You know, for Miss Pupularity over there.

 How do you keep the pups entertained during the winter months?
 Tell us in the comments!